-With a recently-obtained Captain’s license, Holland guides fishing and adventure trips on Lake Superior at the Apostle Islands in her 27-ft. yacht “Into Wishin.”
+With her USCG Captain’s license, Holland guides fishing and adventure trips on Lake Superior at the Apostle Islands in her 27-ft. yacht “Into Wishin.”
 A small-business owner with Sunshine Catering, SKS guides and Escape Excursions, Shelly’s entrepreneurial spirit is the means to her addictive adventures.
 “Smile at the world and the world will smile back,” is her motto and life-sustaining rule of thumb.

 A registered sleep technologist and sleep educator by day, Timm enjoys open water fishing from her boat and kayak, but her first passion is ice fishing.
 “I enjoy every minute of being on the ice on a winter day—taking in the beauty of the great outdoors—even in the midst of a blizzard,” said Bonnie.

 “There’s a feeling of empowerment to travel independently on the ice, use a map and fish finder to locate fish and have the tools and knowledge to catch big fish”.

 “Now women can enjoy and excel at the sport because we all have access to gear like lightweight augers, portable fish houses and warm comfortable clothing.”